-The fan counter does not count the fan TACH output pulses directly because the fan speed may be less than 1000 RPM.
-It would take several seconds to accumulate a reasonably large and accurate count.
-Instead, the period of the fan revolution is measured by gating an on-chip 90 kHz oscillator into the input of a 16-bit counter for N periods of the fan TACH output (Figure 51).
-The accumulated count is actually proportional to the fan tachometer period and inversely proportional to the fan speed.
+The fan counter does not count the fan TACH output pulses directly because the fan speed may be less than 1,000 RPM and it would take several seconds to accumulate a reasonably large and accurate count.
+Instead, the period of the fan revolution is measured by gating an on-chip 90 kHz oscillator into the input of a 16-bit counter for N periods of the fan TACH output (Figure 51), so the accumulated count is actually proportional to the fan tachometer period and inversely proportional to the fan speed.